Quantum-Press/Viewports/README.md

 ## Overview

-**Viewports** extends the Gutenberg editor with viewport-specific controls for standard blocks.
+**Quantum Viewports** extends the Gutenberg editor with viewport-specific controls for standard blocks.
 It allows editors and developers to adjust block properties such as **margin, padding, and other style attributes** independently for **desktop, tablet, and mobile**, without needing separate CSS or media queries.

 The plugin is designed to integrate seamlessly into the block editor workflow while providing a **developer-friendly API** for extending style rendering to custom blocks.